K-Ko/MiniEsniperWebFrontend/README.md

     # cp config.default.php config.local.php

-and adjust the settings there.
+and adjust the settings for your needs.

 > If you don't change the location for the data directory, your installation directory must be **writable
 > for the web server running user**.
 A unique data directory for file storage will than be created here on 1st run.